Sanders-Biden feud ramps up in front of key union audience

 "The bad news is I've been around a long time.
 The good news is that I've been around a long time.
 You know me.
 I've never not been with you," Biden said.

+Responding to Biden's statement that he's always backed labor, Sanders' campaign manager Faiz Shakir tweeted, "Pinocchio Joe."

+Sanders' speechwriter David Sirota went further: "Joe Biden actively undermined Democrats and unions to help congressional Republicans pass NAFTA (which killed jobs) and the bankruptcy bill (which helped credit card companies crush workers with debt)."

 The former Delaware senator is the only 2020 Democratic candidate who voted to support the North American Free Trade Agreement.
 As vice president, he helped implement a rescue package for the nation's big banks.
 He also wrote a 2005 bankruptcy bill backed by credit card companies.
-And as the only 2020 contender in Congress back in 2002, he is the only candidate who voted to authorize use of military force in Iraq.
+And he is the only 2020 contender who voted in 2002 to authorize use of military force in Iraq; Sanders, then a member of the House, voted against the authorization.

 Biden also supported the trade deal written by the Obama administration known as the Trans-Pacific Partnership that Trump ultimately killed once he took office.
 Still, in the Senate, he voted against a number of trade deals, including those with Singapore, Chile and Oman.